AlanYangYi/AntColonyAlgorithm/README.md

 ![name-of-you-image](https://github.com/AlanYangYi/AntColonyAlgorithm/blob/main/result.png?raw=true)

+### Conclusion

-Conclusion: by using the pheromone, with the increase of iteration times, ants will choose an approximately optimal route to walk in the end.
+Using the pheromone, with the increase of iteration times, ants will ultimately choose an approximately optimal route to walk.